PranavPatel292/FrontoFrontEnd/README.md

 # Fronto Front End

 This is task is based on the requirements provided by Fronto for their take home exercise.
-The task involves creating a frontend table using a API provided.
+The task involves creating a frontend table using an API provided.

 ## How to run project